 Meaning of "designated person" in Part 3

-10. In this Part a "designated person" means a person who is designated under regulation 5 for the purposes of regulations 11 to 15.
+6. In this Part a "designated person" means a person who is designated for the purposes of regulations 8 to 12 (asset-freeze etc.) by reason of regulation 5 (designation of individual persons named under UN Security Council Resolutions).